 During both summers of 2016 and 2017, it took last-minute professional tryout agreements from the Colorado Avalanche and Vancouver Canucks, respectively, to keep Skille in the NHL.
 Unfortunately, he ran out of options this past offseason, having to sign with Minsk Dynamo of the KHL.
 His first year in Belarus saw him post 25 points in 41 games.

 Skille was never able to break out at the NHL level, but has proven on multiple teams to be a reliable depth forward in the league.
-We may never see the big winger back in North America, though, considering the focus on speed and youth in today’s game.
-Skille is not currently listed on Dynamo’s roster for the upcoming season, but considering he was third on his team for points last season, he should find another home in Europe soon.
+We will never see the big winger back in North America, though, considering the focus on speed and youth in today’s game.
+Skille is playing in his fourth season in Europe..

 Brian Lee: Senators, 9th Overall

 Projected to be the sixth best defenseman in the 2005 draft, the Senators took Lee at ninth overall, despite Jack Johnson being the only defenseman off the board.
 Not that selecting Lee over some of the others would have benefited the Senators — Lee actually had more games played than both his projected superiors Ryan Parent and Matt Lashoff combined.
 Lee was named the 2005 “Mr. Hockey” in Minnesota after his senior year of high school before committing to the University of North Dakota.